-In digital marketing, web push notifications are actually used by the promoters and marketers to create user engagement.
-The large numbers of businesses across different segments are greatly relying on the web push notifications for a medium of communication.
-Still wondering what made it born?
-The biggest reason behind the advent of this is the slow performance of email, SMS and display advertisements.
+In digital marketing, web push notifications are used by promoters and marketers to create user engagement.
+The large numbers of businesses across different segments are greatly relying on web push notifications as a medium of communication.
+Still, wondering what made it born?
+The biggest reason behind the advent of this is the slow performance of email, SMS, and display advertisements.

 Some Of The Best Uses Of This Are:

 - Providing sports-related updates and news on the devices of the user’s lock screen.

 - Convenient alerts like traffic, weather, and important updates.